johanclasson/PowerShell/README.md

 # Modules

 ## Blocket
 Functionality for searching for ads at [Blocket.se](http://www.blocket.se/).
-An email is sent out when new content i discovered.
+An email is sent out when new content is discovered.

 ## SwitchKing
 Is used against the Rest API of [Switch King](http://www.switchking.se), which is an application for controlling and scheduling remote relays and reading sensor information.